natthapong-t/natthapong-t/README.md

 - 👋 Hi, I’m @natthapong-t
-- 👀 I’m interested in .UI design, web design
+- 👀 I’m interested in ui design, web design
 - 🌱 I’m currently learning UX/UI design
 <!---
 natthapong-t/natthapong-t is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.